September 6, 2018

-People enjoy coming to work and being around other people who they know care about them, the company, their role
+People enjoy coming to work and being around other people who they know care about them, the company, their role and the customers.

 A study reported in the Harvard Business Review showed that people who are happy at work are 31% more productive.
 Salespeople sell 37% more.
 Job accuracy goes up by 19%.
 There’s less turnover along with the costs associated with filling vacant positions.

 This kind of workplace attracts more people who appreciate the healthy work environment.